 My path to this conclusion began with thinking about the expression sleep over at [someone’s] house.
 That expression doesn’t mean simply to be asleep at someone’s else’s house.
-In fact, if you have even been on a sleepover, or hosted one for your children, you know that sleeping over at someone’s house involves a lot more than sleeping.
-What it’s about is spending the night—precisely what the homeless person in Fuller’s hypothetical wants to use the railway station for.
+In fact, if you ever went on a sleepover as a kid, or hosted one for your kids, you know that sleeping over at someone’s house involves a lot more than sleeping.
+(In fact, it may not involve much sleeping at all.)
+What sleeping over is about is spending the night—precisely what Fuller’s hypothetical homeless person wants to use the railway station for.

 “But that’s an idiom,” you say, “just like sleeping with [someone] is an idiom that means having sex with them.
 That’s not a basis for generalizing about what sleep can mean in a different context.”
 And you’re right.
-In fact, the same point occurred to me.
-But then I thought about what you might say when you have out-of-town guests staying with you overnight and you want to give them their room assignments.
-You might say something like, You’ll sleep in the guest room, by which you mean ‘You can use the guest room as the place where you will sleep (and keep your stuff, and get dressed, and hang out when you want some privacy, and…)’ Unlike sleep over at [someone’s house], that doesn’t strike me as an idiom.
+That point occurred to me.
+But then I thought about what you might say when you have out-of-town guests staying with you and you want to give them their room assignments.
+You might say something like, You’ll sleep in the guest room, by which you mean ‘You can use the guest room as the place where you will sleep (and keep your stuff, and get dressed, and hang out when you want some privacy, and…).’
+Unlike sleep over at [someone’s house], that doesn’t strike me as being clearly idiomatic.

-That got me wondering whether maybe the ‘use as a place to sleep’ sense of sleep is commonly associated with constructions consisting of sleep followed by a locative prepositional phrase (meaning a prepositional phrase that denotes a location; PPloc for short).
-If so, then the question to ask about Fuller’s ordinance is not “What does sleep mean” but “What does sleep in any railway station mean,” and the answer to the first question does not necessarily determine the answer to the second.
+And that got me wondering whether maybe the ‘use as a place to sleep’ sense of sleep is commonly associated with constructions consisting of sleep followed by a locative prepositional phrase (meaning a prepositional phrase that denotes a location; PPloc for short).
+If so, then the question to ask about Fuller’s ordinance is not “What does sleep mean” but “What does sleep in any railway station mean,” and the answer to the first question doesn’t necessarily determine the answer to the second.

 Which brings us back to the question whether the construction sleep+PPloc is commonly used to mean ‘use [location] as a place to sleep.’
 To try to find out, I ran corpus searches seeking corpus lines that included the expressions sleep in, sleeps in, slept in, or sleeping in.
 I ran the searches in the Corpus of Contemporary American English (COCA), which includes texts from the period 1990–2015, and in the Corpus of Historical American English (COHA), with the search limited to the 1950s and 1960s.
 (For an overview of these corpora, go here.)
 The COHA search was done because Fuller’s article was published in 1958, and I thought it made sense to check roughly contemporaneous usage, in case there had been a relevant change.

-The search results supported the conclusion that sleep in [location] is in fact commonly used in the ‘use as a place to sleep’ to sense.
-In fact, that was the dominant sense, appearing in the concordance lines that I reviewed between 3.5 and 4.5 times as often as the ‘be asleep in [location]’ sense.
-(I reviewed 200 lines in COHA and 100 in COCA.)
+The search results supported the conclusion that sleep in [location] is (and was) in fact commonly used in the ‘use as a place to sleep’ sense.
+In fact, that was the dominant sense, appearing in the concordance lines that I reviewed (200 lines in COHA and 100 in COCA) between 3.5 and 4.5 times as often as the ‘be asleep in [location]’ sense.

 ‘use as a place to sleep’ (from COHA)